stri-con/data-curation/content/post/help.md

  1) **Be specific**: The key to a successful web search is to be specific.
 Use the name of a package or software when possible.
 If appropriate, include your operating system, the software's version, the coding language, etc.
  2) **Quotes for exact terms**:  Quotes force an exact match, Like  ["*R Markdown*"](http://www.google.com/search?q="R+Markdown") vs [*R Markdown*](http://www.google.com/search?q=R+Markdown).
 There is a 75% reduction in the number of results when I put R Markdown in quotes.

+> When you get an error message you don’t understand: Copy-paste it into Google.
+Seriously, it works most of the time.

  ### Operators